Julio Vincent is a writer/director, working on his first feature film, "Team Marco."

 TAYPE • Julio is proud to be the co-founder of TAYPE, an after-school performing arts program for LGBTQ teens in New York City, which, for ten years, served the communities of hallmark gay institutions like Harvey Milk High School and the Ali Forney Center.
 The program was funded, in part, by the Time Warner Foundation.

 HARVARD • Julio earned his BA cum laude in English and American Literature and Language from Harvard University, where he acted, sang, and danced in productions of the Harvard-Radcliffe Dramatic Club, while working part-time as a graphic designer.
 He has the rare distinction of having performed on every stage at Harvard and Radcliffe, including the mainstage at the American Repertory Theatre.
 Upon graduation, he was awarded the Caroline Isenberg Prize for his contributions to the performing arts.

 Julio is most proud to be "Uncle Julie" to six: Joseph, Marco, Anthony, Milania, Nicky and Nico.
-He grew up in the Rossville neighborhood on the South Shore of Staten Island and is a graduate of Staten Island Academy.
-He is a Cabinet Member of the Staten Island Economic Development Corporation.
+He grew up in the Rossville neighborhood on the South Shore of Staten Island and is a graduate of Staten Island Academy, where he serves as a member of the Board of Trustees.
+In addition, Julio is a Cabinet Member of the Staten Island Economic Development Corporation.